 Making mistakes is not stupid: You should quit imagining that committing errors isn’t right or dumb.
 We all commit minor or significant errors in our life.
 They are inescapable and subsequently not inept.
-We imagine that by saying ‘sorry’ we will become insignificant to the next individual and loose our respect.
-But in reality the opposite is true as we gain others regard by saying ‘sorry’ and showing humility.
+We imagine that by saying ‘sorry’ we will become insignificant to the next individual and lose our respect.
+But in reality, the opposite is true as we gain others regard by saying ‘sorry’ and showing humility.

 We must do as Tavris and Aronson (social psychologists) say, “Learn to see mistakes not as terrible personal failings to be denied or justified, but as inevitable aspects of life, that help us grow and grow up.”